toppic-suite/envcnn/README.md

 ```envcnn/src/EnvCNN/linux_batch_scripts/rename_xml_files.sh```
 2. Rename the Envelope (*.env) files obtained using TopFD.
 The files are renamed to “sp_spectrumID.env”.
 ```envcnn/src/EnvCNN/linux_batch_scripts/rename_env_files.sh```
-    1. Make a new directory called *data*.
+    1. Make a new directory named *data*.
     2. Copy the renamed files (both “sp_spectrumID.xml” and “sp_spectrumID.env” data files) into the *data* directory.
     2. Switch to the *data* directory for the onward analysis.
 3. Generate the annotated spectra files.